-Military Tuition Assistance: A federal program available to eligible active duty servicemembers that pays up to 100% of college tuition and course-specific fees directly to the institution for off-duty enrollment in an U.S. Department of Education accredited postsecondary institution.
+Department of Defense Military Tuition Assistance: A federal program available to eligible servicemembers to pay up to 100% of college tuition and course-specific fees directly to the institution for off-duty enrollment in an U.S. Department of Education accredited postsecondary institution.

 Other Sources Known to the Institution: This includes other types of aid not listed in any of the aid types defined above and not excluded in the IPEDS instructions.
-For example, federal scholarships are included in grant and scholarship aid from the federal government reported in Section 1 of the SFA Survey.
+Contact the IPDES Help Desk if you have questions about financial assistance programs not listed on the IPEDS SFA Survey Form or in the instructions.

 Institutions report different types of student financial aid for undergraduate and graduate students on the SFA Survey.
-Please read the instructions carefully on each screen to identify enrollment period, types of aid, and aid award period reported for each student category.
+Please read the instructions carefully to identify the enrollment period, types of aid, and aid award period reported for each student category.
 A video tutorial about SFA Survey student categories is available on the AIR website.